Growing fruit trees in pots or patio containers has a number of benefits:

 Pots and containers come in all kinds of sizes, and can be described by either volume (capacity) or diameter, and may be round or rectangular.
 This makes it difficult to prescribe exact measurements, but the diameter across the top is often a good starting point.

-- For other new fruit trees the most suitable size pots or patio containers will be those which have a top diameter of at least 60cm / 2ft.
-In the case of a square container this equates to sides of about 16" / 40cm and a volume of 60 litres.
+- For all other new fruit trees the most suitable size pots or patio containers will be those which have a top diameter of at least 60cm / 2ft.
+In the case of a square container this equates to sides of about 16" / 40cm and a minimum volume of 140 litres.

 If you are using the M27 apple rootstock, you will need to anchor a thick bamboo cane into the bottom of the container to support the tree.